- Modern farming has reduced polyphenol count

 What about Gerson Therapy?

-Gerson therapy is characterized by a strict low sodium, high potassium diet based on organic fruit and vegetables.
+Gerson therapy is an unproven dietary protocol, characterized by a strict low sodium, high potassium diet based on organic fruit and vegetables.
 Gerson therapists claim that cancer can be cured by consuming vast amounts of fruit and vegetable matter, along with potassium and vitamin B12 supplements, pancreatic enzymes, and thyroid supplements, and three or four coffee or castor oil enemas every day.

 Although films like the Food Cure offer an enticing picture of success for some people, there is scant evidence that Gerson therapy cures cancer.
 Indeed, while such treatment (at home or in a clinic) may provide temporary solace and comfort to individuals with terminal cancer, this kind of extreme diet can cause harm.
 Coffee enemas deplete the body of potassium and may cause infections, dehydration, seizures, heart and lung issues, and constipation and colitis.
 In some people, the effects of this regimen can prove fatal.
 Other side effects can include diarrhea and vomiting, loss of appetite, abdominal cramps, cold sores, dizziness, weakness, and flu-like symptoms such as aches, fever, and sweats.